 First and foremost, we rated and scored each product's temperature accuracy and heating abilities, which accounts for 40% of the final score for each product.
-When it came to determining scores, we looked at how well the Precision Cooker Nano did at maintaining a stable temperature over an hour, how accurate it is, how long it took to initially warm up the bath, and how quickly it regained its set temperature after you added cold food to the container.
+When determining scores, we looked at how well the Precision Cooker Nano maintained a stable temperature over an hour, its accuracy, how long it took to warm the bath initially, and how quickly it regained its set temperature after adding cold food.

-The Anova Precision struggled a little bit when it came to heating up 9.5 quarts of cold tap water to 147°F, taking just shy of an hour to accomplish this task, with the fastest models only taking about half of that.
-The Anova Precision Cooker Nano did recover decently well when we dropped 3 frozen burger patties in the sous vide bath, returning to 135°F after three minutes or so.
+The Anova Precision struggled a little bit when it came to heating 9.5 quarts of cold tap water to 147°F, taking just shy of an hour to accomplish this task, with the fastest models only taking about half of that.
+The Anova Precision did recover decently well when we dropped three frozen burger patties in the sous vide bath, returning to 135°F after three minutes or so.

-The Precision did thoroughly impress us in our stability test, maintaining an essentially perfectly stable temperature water bath over the course of an hour.
-We measured this with an iButton data logger vacuum-sealed into a sous vide bag, which measures to a resolution of 0.1°F. It also did very well in our accuracy tests, with the temperature shown on its display only differing from our lab-grade thermometer by an average of 0.38°F when the temperature was set to 135°F and 0.19°F when set to 147°F.
+The Precision did thoroughly impress us in our stability test, maintaining an essentially perfectly stable temperature water bath over an hour.
+We measured this with an iButton data logger vacuum-sealed into a sous vide bag, which measures a resolution of 0.1°F. It did well in our accuracy tests, with the temperature on its display only differing from our lab-grade thermometer by an average of 0.38°F when set to 135°F and 0.19°F when set to 147°F.